lightningames/lnbitsbot-js/README.md

 Note: Don't enter secret environment variables here.
 Fly.io offers secrets (via the fly secrets command) that are exposed as environment variables in your runtime.
 Example: you can run fly secrets set BOT_TOKEN=<bot_token_here>.

+See the .env.example for other variables that need to be set as secrets.

 Then deploy changes to your app, by running: